 The Digi-HTA method

 Health Technology Assessment (HTA) is an evidence-based review of the suitability of methods for use in healthcare.
 The assessment is used to support decision-making when considering the introduction of new equipment and methods or the removal of old ones.

 The Digi-HTA assessment method is licensed under the Creative Commons Attribution-Non Commercial-No Derivatives 4.0 International license (CC BY-NC-ND 4.0).

 How is the assessment done?

-What is the recommendation based on?
+What is the assessment based on?

-Digi-HTA recommendations are based on information provided by the company, supplemented by a literature review, expert reviews and possible additional questions for the companies.
+Digi-HTA assessments are based on information provided by the company, supplemented by a literature review, expert reviews and possible additional questions for the companies.
 The product information is collected using the Digi-HTA questionnaire and the self-assessment form developed by the National Emergency Supply Agency’s Kyber-Health Project.

-How long is the recommendation in force?
+How long is the conclusion valid?